pragma-/Plang/README.md

     IdentifierList     ::= "(" (Identifier Initializer? ","?)* ")"

-A function definition is created by using the `fn` keyword followed by an identifer, then a list of identifiers, each with an optional default initializer, enclosed in parentheses.
+A function definition is created by using the `fn` keyword followed by an identifer, then an identifier list, and finally either a group of statements or a single statement.

-The comma in the list of identifiers is optional.
-The body of the function can be either a group of statements enclosed in braces or it can be a single statement.
+An identifier list is a list of identifiers enclosed in parentheses.
+The list is separated by a comma and/or whitespace.
+In other words, the comma is optional.
+Each identifier may be followed by an optional initializer to create a default value.

 Plang functions automatically return the value of the last statement or statement group.
 You may use the `return` keyword to return the value of an ealier statement.

 To call a function, write its identifier followed by a list of arguments enclosed in parentheses.
+The argument list is separated the same way as the identifier list.
 Arguments may be any valid expression.

 The `fn` statement returns a reference to the function.